bcgov/ds-intro-to-r-2-day/docs/01-rstudio-intro.md

 control and project management.

 > ## Tip: Key RStudio Setting
 >
-> RStudio will automatically save your session variables in a file called .RData.
+> By default RStudio will automatically save your session variables in your
-> These are saved when you exit a project and restored when you open it up again.
+> porject directory in a file called `.RData`.
+These are saved when you exit a
+> project and restored when you open it up again.
+We _highly_ recommend turning
+> this feature off.
+As you will learn in this course, all outputs will be created
+> from code.
+Typically you do not need to save intermediate steps.
+If you don't
-> If you don't plan to use this feature you can toggle it in the Project Options
+> plan to use this feature you can toggle it in the Project Options -> General
-> -> General tab.
+> tab.

 **Basic layout**